dotnet/aspnetcore/README.md

 * Clone the repository
 * On the command line execute ```kvmsetup.cmd```
 * This command will setup your environment, getting it ready to install a version of the runtime.
 It adds kvm to your path and puts it in your user profile.
-* Execute ```kvm upgrade```.
-This command will download the latest version of the SDK and put it on your user profile ready to use.
-You could also install a specific version here instead of getting the latest, see the [KVM page](https://github.com/aspnet/Home/wiki/version-manager)
+* Execute ```kvm install 0.1-alpha-build-0421```.
+This command will download the named version of the KRE and put it on your user profile ready to use.
+You can get the latest version by running ```kvm upgrade``` but 0421 was the last version explicityl tested. see the [KVM page](https://github.com/aspnet/Home/wiki/version-manager) for more information on KVM.
-* Navigate to samples\HelloConsole
+* Navigate to samples\ConsoleApp
 * Run ```K run```
 * You should see a message saying "Hello World"
 * Type ```SET KRE_TRACE=1```